 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
+The electricity consumer unit is located in the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains gas supply installed.
-The exact location of the meter was unable to be established at the time/limitations of my inspection.
-I have therefore assumed that a fully functioning and satisfactory gas meter exists.
-This can be confirmed, if necessary.
+The gas meter is located in the utility room cupboard.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
 Visible pipework is made with copper and PVC materials.
-The bathroom is fitted with a bath unit, wash hand basin, and WC.
-The shower room is fitted with a shower unit, wash hand basin, and WC.
-Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
+The ensuite shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower.
+There is a toilet fitted with a white WC and wash hand basin.
+A composite sink unit is fitted within the kitchen.